Keep your regular appointments with your doctor. This is so your doctor can check on your progress.

 Take your doses after a meal or a snack.

 This medicine may make you sleepy.
-If this happens, do not drive or use tools or machines.
-Do not drink alcohol.
+If this happens, do not drive and do not use tools or machines.

 Tell your doctor if you experience any troublesome side-effects.